 Proper use of these double tax treaties can materially reduce a taxpayer’s overall tax exposure.
 However, because the various tax systems are not mirror images of each other, with different rules on what constitutes income as well as when the income is to be recognized, double taxation is still possible.

 Both the US and UK rules allow credit for taxes paid to other countries and there is also a treaty between the US and the UK designed to reduce double taxation.

-However, there are limitations imposed by both countries and because of differences in the two systems it is possible to suffer double taxation.
+However, there are limitations imposed by both countries and because of differences in the two systems, it is possible to suffer double taxation.
 Proper planning can reduce this exposure.
-Whilst the UK and US have a Tax Treaty designed to reduce any double taxation and the US does give a credit for UK taxes, you may require advice on how to best use those credits.
+Whilst the UK and US have a Tax Treaty designed to reduce any double taxation and the US does give credit for UK taxes, you may require advice on how to best use those credits.

 Did you Know?

 Fact SevenThanks to FATCA banks must disclose their American account holders to the IRS or local tax authority.

 Fact SixThe IRS is actively looking for non compliant US persons.

 Fact FiveIt takes an average of 16 hours to do IRS Form 1040.

 Fact FourThere are over 500 IRS tax forms.